Mohamed Amsif

 Mohamed Amsif (محمد أمسيف; born 7 February 1989) is a former professional footballer who played as a goalkeeper.
-Born in Germany, he represented Morocco at the 2012 Summer Olympics, playing in all three of their games.
+Born in Germany, he represented Morocco at the 2012 Africa Cup of Nations and 2012 Summer Olympics, playing in all three of their games in the latter.
+He is the current goalkeeping coach of SV Wehen Wiesbaden.

+Amsif was part of the Moroccan squad at the 2020 African Nations Championship and the 2021 FIFA Arab Cup, winning the former.
 He attended the Gesamtschule Berger Feld.